Ready To Move Abroad?

 Featured image

-First things first –how much does it cost to move to New Zealand?
-We all know moving to New Zealand is going to cost a pretty penny, but what exactly are you getting into?
-On average, the cost of moving to New Zealand is between $15,000 – $20,000.
+How much does it cost to immigrate to New Zealand?
+The cost of moving to New Zealand is between $15,000 – $20,000.
+This includes:

 Sirelo Tip!
 Unsure how to calculate the size of your move?
 Our trusty moving space calculator is here to help.